Zo-ran/MatrixMIP/README.md

 # MatrixMIP

-## Introduction

-The aim of matrixMIP(Model Intercomparison Project) is to help you build land C cycle models in a in a unified matrix form.
+The aim of matrixMIP(Model Intercomparison Project) is to help you build land Carbon cycle models in a in a unified matrix form.

 This model is based on the fact that although hundreds of models have been developed to represent land C dynamics , the current generation of land C models inside ESMs all use multiple pools to represent various land C compartments and transfers among them.